 Want a glimpse of Tulane from where you’re sitting?
-Head to our social media hub, TruTU, to see videos, catch up on our feeds (All the usual suspects: Instagram, Twitter, Facebook and a bunch of others), and read some blog posts.
-You can tune in for a virtual tour, too.
+Check out our social media for real-time updates from campus.
+We have all the usual suspects: Instagram, Twitter, Facebook and a bunch of others.
 It’s Tulane in a nutshell: Real.
 Live.
 And it probably includes something about food, because this is New Orleans and you know it’s good to live here.

 Want merit aid?
 You don’t have to do anything—all applicants are considered.
 If you’d like to be considered for need-based aid, though, you must fill out a FAFSA form.

-Nearly half of our students are undergraduates.
-They’re here for the programs (we offer 70 majors and minors), they’re here for the city (The Princeton Review says we’re the #2 College City, woohoo!
-We think they’re only off by one.), they’re here because they’ve heard it’s great when a professor actually knows you by name (average class size: 24), they’re here because it’s easy to get away (a third of our students study abroad).
+More than half of our students are undergraduates.
+They’re here for the programs (we offer over 75 majors and minors), they’re here for the city (The Princeton Review says we’re the #1 College City, woohoo!
+No surprise there.), they’re here because they’ve heard it’s great when a professor actually knows you by name (small class sizes are the norm), they’re here because it’s easy to get away (a third of our students study abroad).
 Whatever their reason, we’ll help you find yours.